 I am a Registered Member of the British Association for Counselling and Psychotherapy and abide by their Ethical Framework for Good Practice, and I'm committed to the process of continuing professional development by attending conferences and courses on a regular basis.
-Some recent courses include working with addiction and bereavement, working with Dissociative Identity Disorder, and Understanding Coercive Control and Domestic Violence.
+I am also fully insured and DBS checked.

 How I work:

-The counselling relationship between you and I is extremely important as a secure platform for self exploration and self acceptance, and so warmth, empathy and understanding form the basis to our therapeutic alliance.
+The relationship we form is extremely important as a secure platform for self exploration and self acceptance, and so warmth, empathy and understanding form the basis of our therapeutic alliance.
 From a biopsychosocial perspective, I believe that every individual is a combination of biological, psychological and social influences, and that changing one aspect will have a knock on effect on the other areas of life.

-As an integrative counsellor I draw from a range of therapeutic approaches to make your experience as unique as you are, and I am able to adapt to your needs and provide support which suits you as an individual.
+As a humanistic integrative therapist I draw from a range of therapeutic approaches to make your experience as unique as you are, and I am able to adapt to your needs and provide support which suits you as an individual.
+Ultimately all of these therapeutic approaches promote autonomy and self awareness, where you know exactly what is right for you.

 The therapies that inform my practice are: